czeni/matplotlib-minimal/README.md

 János Czentye, HSNLab@BME

-2019 July
+2019 December

 ### Description

-This repository provides a Dockerfile for building and image for Matplotlib 3.1.1 with Python3.7.
+This repository provides a Dockerfile for building and image for Matplotlib 3.1.2 with Python3.8.
 Matplotlib is compiled from source using Python pip tool and PyPI repository version: https://pypi.org/project/matplotlib/

 https://github.com/matplotlib/matplotlib/releases